Azkhar/seymen-management-platform-case-study/README.md

 - ECharts
 - REST APIs

-## Production Experience
+## Collaboration

-The application has been actively used in production for approximately three years.

-During this period, I worked on:

-- New business requirements and interface flows
-- Bug investigation and resolution
-- Performance improvements
-- Production support
-- Usability improvements based on real user feedback
+I worked closely with the backend developer to align API contracts, business rules, and frontend requirements.
+My ownership was focused on UI/UX, frontend implementation, responsive behavior, API consumption, and production-facing user experience.

 ## Source Code and Privacy

 The production repositories are private because the platform was developed for a client.

-This repository contains no production source code, credentials, internal API details, customer records, or private business data.
+This repository contains:

+- No production source code
+- No credentials or internal API details
+- No customer records
+- No private business documents
+- No unmodified production data

+The screenshots are included only to demonstrate interface complexity, workflow design, and frontend responsibilities.